amitsaha/haproxy_exporter/README.md

 # HAProxy Exporter for Prometheus

+NB: This is a fork of [prometheus/haproxy_exporter](https://github.com/prometheus/haproxy_exporter) with [PR#38](https://github.com/prometheus/haproxy_exporter/pull/38) merged in and additional test fixes needed by it.

 This is a simple server that periodically scrapes HAProxy stats and exports them via HTTP/JSON for Prometheus consumption.